 Are you a surgeon performing liposuction and/or fat grafting on a daily basis?
-If so, try to decrease the risk of developing vibration related injuries in hand and arm …
+If so, please mind and try to decrease the risk of developing vibration related injuries in hand and arm …

 With the article “Bad Vibrations” the Safety and Health Magazine, for example, suggests to alternate between vibrating and non-vibrating tools.
 To draw parallels to the liposuction field comes natural.
 So have you ever considered to try out Human Med’s Waterjet-Assisted Liposuction (WAL) based devices?
 You will be surprised …